Frequently asked questions

 Can I drink on the bus too?
 Nope.
 The bus is just for transport and singing not for drinking.

 Can I go back the way I came?
 Err no. The bus travels in one direction only.

 What happens if a bus doesn’t come?
-There is always lots of buses on route, there is never not a bus.
+There is always lots of buses on the route, there is always a bus.
 One will always turn up.

 Is there a timetable?
 Yes on facebook and at each venue 1 week before the trail.

 Can my dog come too?
-Umm its not a great place for pooches, they are best left at home due to the amount of people on the events, it can be a tad overwhelming for them.
+Umm, it’s not a great place for pooches, they are best left at home due to the number of people on the events, it can be a tad overwhelming for them.